 The Board designates the following individuals to serve as "Anti-Harassment Compliance Officers" for the District.
 They are hereinafter referred to as the "Compliance Officers".

-Jill Anon, Supervisor of Student ServicesBrian McKnight, Director937-372-6941 ext.
-2304937-372-6941 ext.
-1306532 Innovation Drive532 Innovation DriveXenia, Ohio 45385Xenia, OH 45385janon@greeneccc.combmcknight@greeneccc.com
+Jill Anon, Supervisor of Student Services 937-372-6941 ext.
+2304 532 Innovation Drive Xenia, Ohio 45385 janon@greeneccc.com